mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 # Non-dairy Cornbread

-I based this recipe on one from [The Joy of Kosher site](http://www.joyofkosher.com/recipes/non-dairy-cornbread/), with dairy variants from a recipe on the back of Indian Head cornmeal.
+I based this recipe on one from [The Joy of Kosher site](http://www.joyofkosher.com/recipes/non-dairy-cornbread/) and a similar one from [The Taste of Kosher](https://www.thetasteofkosher.com/dairy-free-cornbread/#mv-creation-91-jtr) with dairy variants from a recipe on the back of Indian Head cornmeal.

 ## Ingredients

 * 1 c. cornmeal
-* 1 c. whole wheat flour (or white flour)
+* 1 c. whole wheat flour or all-purpose flour
 * 1 T. baking powder
 * 1/2--1 tsp. salt
 * 1/4--1/3 c. sugar
 * 1 egg
-* 1 c. soymilk (or milk)
+* 1 c. soymilk or water
-* 1/4 c. oil
+* 1/4--1/3 c. oil or applesauce

 ## Directions